Creating, implementing and sustaining an effective disaster preparation plan will help enable a workforce to be as safe as possible.

-It's unfortunate, but every organization needs to have a disaster preparation plan for an act of violence occurring in the workplace.
+It's unfortunate, but every organization should have a disaster preparation plan for an act of violence occurring in the workplace.
 The Occupational Safety and Health Administration (OSHA) defines "Workplace violence" as "any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the work site.
 It ranges from threats and verbal abuse to physical assaults and even homicide.
 It can affect and involve employees, clients, customers and visitors...Nearly 2 million American workers report having been victims of workplace violence each year."

 So what are some ways HR leaders, in partnership with organizational leaders, employees and others, can approach workplace violence preparation?